 To test whether ordinary (non-blend) English phonology similarly privileges proper nouns, we sought to replicate Jaber's study for English using lexical databases.
-First, the CELEX lexical database of British English (Baayen et al. 1995) was searched for all pairs of orthographic one-word noun lemmas (part-of-speech code 1 in Field 4 of the ESL.CD database) which differed only in capitalization of the initial letter, and whose non-initial letters were all lower-case.
+First, the CELEX lexical database of British English (Baayen et al. 1995) was searched for all pairs of orthographic oneword noun lemmas (part-of-speech code 1 in Field 4 of the ESL.CD database) which differed only in capitalization of the initial letter, and whose non-initial letters were all lower-case.
 There were 219 such pairs.
 For each pair, all pronunciations (Field 6 of EPL.CD) of the capitalized and lower-case members of the pair were collected.
-In 211 cases (96%), the capitalized and lower-case orthographies had exactly the same pronunciations.
-In 8 cases, the set of pronunciations for the capitalized orthography differed from the set of pronunciations for the lower-case orthography: Bar/bar, Job/job, Comforter/comforter, Aborigine/aborigine, Poll/poll, Bass/bass, Polish/polish, and Benedictine/benedictine.
-One of these pairs seems to come from a typographical error (Comforter/comforter, where one pronunciation is missing the [m])).
-In at least two others, the orthographic similarity is coincidental (Job/job and Polish/polish).
-In none of the 5 remaining pairs could the proper/common difference be characterized as resistance to segmental deletion or stress shift by the proper noun.
+In 211 cases (96%), the capitalized and lowercase orthographies had exactly the same pronunciations.
+In the remaining 8 cases, the set of pronunciations for the capitalized orthography differed from the set of pronunciations for the lower-case orthography: Bar/bar [ba:]/[ba:ɪ], Job/job [dʒəub]/[dʒpb], Comforter/comforter ['kʌ.fə.təɪ]/['kʌm.fə.təɪ], Aborigine/aborigine [ˌæ.bə.ˈɹɪ.ʤɪ.ni]/[ˌæ.bə.ˈɹɪ.ʤə.ni], Poll/poll [ppl]/[paul], Bass/bass [bæs]/[beis], Polish/polish ['pau.lif]/['pa.lif], and Benedictine/benedictine [be.ni. dik.tin]/[be.ni. dik.tin].
+One of these pairs seems to come from a typographical error (Comforter/comforter, where one pronunciation is missing the [m]).
+In at least three others, the orthographic similarity is coincidental (Job/job, Bass/bass, and Polish/polish).
+In none of the 4 remaining pairs could the proper/common difference be characterized as resistance to segmental deletion or stress shift by the proper noun.

 A larger sample, with U.S. English (the variety spoken by our participants) but with less-reliable pronunciation data, was provided by combining the orthographies from Webster's Second International Dictionary (1934) in the Unix /usr/share/dict/web2 file with pronunciations from the CMU Pronouncing Dictionary (Weide 1998).
 Orthographic pairs differing in initial capitalization were found in the Webster's database.
 The orthographies were converted to all upper-case, so that each pair yielded one all-upper-case orthography.
-The CMU database, which uses all-upper-case orthographies, was searched for all pronunciations associated with each pair's orthography, and reported all of them that were associated with more than one pronunciation.
+The CMU database, which uses all-upper-case orthographies, was searched for all pronunciations associated with each pair's orthography, and all pairs that were associated with more than one pronunciation were identified.
 Of the 1515 pairs, 78 had more than one pronunciation.
-These 78 were sifted to find etymologically-related proper-common pairs, using the current on-line edition of the Oxford English Dictionary.
-Pairs were excluded for the following reasons: 8 involved an abbreviation (e.g., AVE); the OED did not confirm the existence of the common noun in 11 cases (e.g., HURON); and in 27 cases there was no etymological connection between the proper and common noun (e.g., NICE).
+These 78 were sifted to find etymologically related proper-common pairs, using the current on-line edition of the Oxford English Dictionary (OED).
+Pairs were excluded for the following reasons: 8 involved an abbreviation (e.g. AVE for avenue); the OED did not confirm the existence of the common noun in 10 cases (e.g., HURON); and in 27 cases there was no etymological connection between the proper and common noun (e.g. NICE).
 In the remaining 33 cases, a related proper and common noun with that spelling could be confirmed, and that spelling was associated with at least two pronunciations in the CMU database.
-In 24 of these cases, the difference was only in the pronunciation of an individual sound, e.g., COLORADO [kal@radoU / kal@rædoU], CAYENNE [keIEn / kaIEn].
+In 24 of these cases, the difference was only in the pronunciation of an individual sound, for example, COLORADO [, ka.lə. 'ɹɑ.doo]/ [, ka.lə. 'ɹæ.doo], CAYENNE [, keɪ. 'ɛn]/[, kaɪ. 'ɛn].
 The remaining 9 cases showed differences involving segment count (CONCORD, ORIENTAL), syllable count (FEDERAL, NAPOLEON), location of main word stress (ANGELICA, GUARANI, NATAL, ROMANCE), or both length and stress (BARNARD).
 The CMU database did not indicate whether the proper noun had one pronunciation and the common noun had the other, or whether both nouns had both pronunciations, but it is clear that the number of proper-common pairs related by segmental deletion or stress shift is very small.